stefdasca/statement-translator/Kilonova/0900-0999/Processed_0932.md

 ## Explanation

 The second task is solved, and only the value $N$ is used.
 On the flags of the first $4$ cars, there are a total of $0 + 4 + 12 + 24 = 40$ white squares.
 The largest flag that contains at most $40$ white squares belongs to the car with number $5$ which has a total of $81$ squares.

----

-The text has been translated and formatted according to the instructions.